smiakchilo/aem-crash-course/lessons/2.11/part2.md

 The `@Component`-s `service` property is optional.
 It reiterates what interface the current class implements.

 Interestingly, the interface must not necessarily be a custom one.
 A core interface (such as `Runnable`, `Callable`, or even a functional interface, e.g., `Function<Foo, Bar>`) would do.

-<small>Moreover, with `service = ...` you can declare _the current class_ as an "interface" for itself!
-This is a bit of a hacky solution.
-But it will work if you would not support a separate interface and/or absolutely don't want another implementation to be introduced by someone else.</small>

 By an old gold tradition, the implementations of services are named `...Impl` and are usually placed in a subpackage by the name of `.impl`.
 (This tradition is not strictly obeyed, though).